rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 3. A weak team beating a strong team gets a *big* score bump.
 (This is the most surprising situation.)

-The exact score chance depends on the implementation of Elo.
-What never changes is that Elo is a zero-sum game: The loser's score goes down the exact amount the winner's goes up.
+The "base change" is 40 Elo points.
+That's the most you could increase or decrease after a game.
+You get a proportion of that that depends on your odds of winning or losing the game.
+If you win, then you get 40 times the probability that you would lose.
+If you lose, then you lose 40 times the probability that you would win.
+For the other side, Elo is a zero-sum game: The loser's score goes down the exact amount the winner's goes up.

+Let's see some examples.

+If an average team (Elo 1500) met another average team (Elo 1500), we'd predict that both teams have a 50% chance to win.
+The winner had a 50% of losing, so they would get 20 points (Elo 1520) and the loser would fall 20 points (Elo 1480).

+If an average team (Elo 1500) met an above average team (Elo 1600), we'd predict that the above average team has about a 64% chance to win.
+If the stronger team won, then they would only get 36% of 40, or 14 points (Elo 1614), while the average team would only fall 14 points (Elo 1496).
+If, on the other hand, the *average* team won, then they would get 64% of 40, or 26 points (Elo 1526), while the stronger team would fall 26 points (Elo 1574).

 With this description of Elo out of the way, let's see the main highlight.